jpclipffel/m42pl-core/docs/docs/mains/repl2.md

 ## General usage

-* Unlike a standard Shell, the M42PL read multiples lines at once; to execute the pipeline you typed, hit `Escape` then `Enter`
+* M42PL' REPL read multiples lines at once; to execute the pipeline you typed, hit `Escape` then `Enter`
 * When a pipeline is running, type `Ctrl+c` to stop it
 * You can use the arrow keys to move in history and in the pipeline source
 * The REPL automatically adds an `output` command to your pipeline if you didn't